Startup Definitions

 SecuritiesAll types of equity or debt.

-SeedAn early stage of venture capital funding that provides capital to startups to prove their concept, build a prototype, or launch their product.
+SeedAn early stage of venture capital funding that provides capital to startups to prove their concept.

-Seed FundingEarly-stage funding to help a startup grow, typically provided by angel investors or venture capitalists.
+Seed FundingEarly-stage funding to help a startup grow, typically provided by angel investors or venture capital.

 Seed StageEarly startup phase requiring seed funds to gain customer insights.